hakeemwright93/Quantamental-Credit-Arbitrage-Engine/README.md

 The combination of a high-pressure $51.8B maturity wall and minimal legal protection suggests that the market may be underpricing the potential for structural subordination.
 A systematic credit strategy should favor issuers with flatter maturity profiles or higher "Covenant Strength Scores" to mitigate the risk of refinancing-driven distress.

 ![Ford Maturity Wall 2026](outputs/ford_maturity_wall.png)

+Phase 2: Sector-Wide Relative Value (Auto Captives)

+In this phase, I expanded the engine to compare Ford Credit against its primary peers (GM and Toyota) to identify mispriced risk.

+Key Finding: Ford Credit is a risk outlier.
+While it offers the highest yield (5.8%), its Risk Score (12.18) is significantly higher than GM Financial (8.50), making it "expensive" on a risk-adjusted basis.